 We estimated the grant date fair value of the performance-based RSA granted to Mr. Young in December 2020 using a model based on multiple stock price paths developed through the use of a Monte Carlo simulation that incorporates into the valuation the potential stock price goals that could be achieved during each measurement period.
-We will recognize approximately \$19.1 million in stock-based compensation expense associated with this award using the accelerated attribution method through February 15, 2024.
-We will recognize stock-based compensation expense if the requisite service period is provided, regardless of whether the market conditions are achieved.
-If Mr. Young's employment with us is terminated, stock-based compensation expense associated with unvested tranches will be reversed and any future stock-based compensation expense that would have been taken will be cancelled from the grant date through February 15, 2024.
+We would have recognized approximately \$19.1 million in stock-based compensation expense associated with this award using the accelerated attribution method through February 15, 2024.
+We would have recognized stock-based compensation expense if the requisite service period was provided, regardless of whether the market conditions were achieved.
+Mr. Young's employment with us ended on March 15, 2023, and as a result, the stock-based compensation expense associated with the unvested tranche was reversed and any future stock-based compensation expense that would have been taken was cancelled from the grant date through February 15, 2024.

-The fair value of the Mr. Young's RSA awards, whereby vesting is contingent on meeting certain market conditions was estimated using the following assumptions:
+The fair value of Mr. Young's RSA, whereby vesting is contingent on meeting certain market conditions was estimated using the following assumptions: